Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Introduction

-Following this review of the recursive family (which includes our theoretical contributions concerning the link between the DoS and nested sampling in Section \ref{rns}) we highlight the potential for efficient prior-sensitivity analysis when using these marginal likelihood estimators (Section \ref{psa}) and discuss issues regarding design and sampling of the bridging sequence (Section \ref{fisher}).
-We then introduce a novel heuristic to help inform the latter by characterizing the connection between the bridging sequences of biased sampling and thermodynamic integration (Section \ref{tivis}).
-Finally, we present two numerical case studies illustrating the issues and techniques discussed in the previous Sections: the first concerns a `mock' banana-shaped likelihood function (Section \ref{banana}) and includes the demonstration of a novel synthesis of the recursive pathway with nested sampling (Section \ref{nestedcomp}); while the second concerns mixture modeling of the galaxy dataset (Section \ref{mixtures}) and includes a demonstration of importance sample reweighting of an infinite dimensional mixture posterior to recover its finite dimensional counterparts (Section \ref{immr}).
+Following this review of the recursive family (which includes our theoretical contributions concerning the link between the DoS and nested sampling in Section~\ref{rns}), we highlight the potential for efficient prior-sensitivity analysis when using these marginal likelihood estimators (Section~\ref{psa}) and discuss issues regarding design and sampling of the bridging sequence (Section~\ref{fisher}).
+We then introduce a novel heuristic to help inform the latter by characterizing the connection between the bridging sequences of biased sampling and thermodynamic integration (Section~\ref{tivis}).
+Finally, we present two numerical case studies illustrating the issues and techniques discussed in the previous sections: the first concerns a ``mock'' banana-shaped likelihood function (Section~\ref{banana}) and includes the demonstration of a novel synthesis of the recursive pathway with nested sampling (Section~\ref{nestedcomp}), while the second concerns mixture modeling of the galaxy data set (Section~\ref{mixtures}) and\vadjust{\goodbreak} includes a demonstration of importance sample reweighting of an infinite-dimensional mixture posterior to recover its finite-dimensional counterparts (Section~\ref{immr}).